Key Takeaways

 Which Method Is Right for You?

-1. Running a self-paced course with rolling completions?
+Running a self-paced course with rolling completions?
 Use Method 1: Owwlish, Zapier, and Wauld.
-It fires the moment a learner finishes and requires zero ongoing effort from you.
+It fires the moment someone finishes and requires zero ongoing effort.

-2. Teaching a cohort where you want to review completions before issuing?
-Use Method 3, the bulk CSV route in Wauld.
+Teaching a cohort where you want to review completions before issuing?
+Use Method 3.
 You stay in control of exactly when certificates go out.

-3. Need the fastest possible free setup without adding any new tools?
+Need the fastest possible free setup without adding new tools?
 Method 2 works, but plan for its limitations.
 No verification, no tracking, and more Zap steps to maintain.

-Most Owwlish course creators end up running both: an automated Zapier workflow for self-paced learners, and a periodic bulk send for structured cohorts.
+Most course creators on this platform end up running both: an automated Zapier workflow for self-paced enrollments, and a periodic bulk send for structured cohorts.

 Issue Your First Owwlish Certificate Today